awhileback/awhileback.github.io/_posts/2022-02-03-hacking-the-django-paginator.md

 {% endblock %}
 {% endraw %}```

-The above will conditionally use a "standard" pagination template if the `rss_itunes_type` field on the episode index we're working on is set to "episodic" rather than "serial".
+The above will conditionally use a "standard" pagination template if the `rss_itunes_type` custom field on the episode index we're working on is set to "episodic" rather than "serial".
 If it matches and renders the `pagination_serial_podcast.html` template, you can put the slightly offset variable nesting variance in that template by itself.

 And there you have it!
 Django's paginator is still rather simple and clunky, but if you can orchestrate a half dozen of them working in unison, you can accomplish a little more than one of those paginators can do out of the box.